lynchaj/nhyodyne/6502PROC/README.md

 	* ASSEMBLE XXXX - Begin Assembling a program from XXXX
 ```

-# DOS65
+## Using DOS65
-        TODO: Real DOS/65 docs -- this is here as a reminder

-        DOS/65 is provided as the operating system for the Nhyodyne 65C02 board
+        DOS/65 is provided as the operating system for the Nhyodyne 65C02 board.
+See the DOS/65 documentation for more information on how to use DOS/65.

-        The CP/M program DOS65.com will load DOS/65 and transition control from Z80 CP/M to 65c02 DOS/65.
+        If you are running the 6502 board as a secondary CPU, the CP/M program DOS65.com will load DOS/65 and transition control from Z80 CP/M to 65c02 DOS/65.
+DOS65.COM also requires DOS65DRV.SYS on the same drive as it contains all of the device drivers that are loaded into another RAM bank.

         DOS/65 will read and write from HD_512 style ROMWBW slices and CP/M images.
 HD_1024 images are not supported.